-The Online Master of Science in Clinical Mental Health Counseling Program requires 60 credit hours for completion.
-Following a full-time schedule, the Programs can be completed in three calendar years.
-Students occasionally complete the Program on a part-time basis and if they choose to they need to work closely with their academic advisor to develop the appropriate degree plan and ensure they do not exceed Marquette University's time-to-degree limits.
-All students must complete the online Master of Science in Clinical Mental Health Counseling within six years.
+The Master of Arts in School Counseling Program requires 48 credit hours for completion.
+The Master of Science in Clinical Mental Health Counseling Program requires 60 credit hours for completion.
+Following a full-time schedule, the Programs can be completed in two calendar years.
+The recommended course sequences for each of the programs vary slightly; please see the Program Planning Forms for details.
+Students occasionally complete the Program on a part-time basis and if they choose to they need to work closely with their academic advisor to develop the appropriate degree plan.
+All students must complete the Master of Arts in School Counseling and the Master of Science in Clinical Mental Health Counseling within six years.
 Students who are unable to complete their degree within the six-year limit may petition the Graduate School for an extension.
 Continuous enrollment is also required of all students (i.e., full-time and part-time students) in the degree program, even during semesters when they are not taking courses.
 Students are not required to continuously enroll during the summer, however.
 More information regarding continuous enrollment and continuation courses can be found on the Marquette University Graduate School website.